WimTeach/CareforHands/book/some_content/overview.md

 # Introduction

-This book is aiming to provide European residents with information on Hand Wrist problems, guidance in studying hand problems, some information is for l0cal use (Dutch Language)
+This book is aiming to provide European residents with information on Hand Wrist problems, guidance in studying hand problems, some information is for local use (Dutch Language)

 # Chapter 1